 I’m thankful for the opportunity to read this Hagar Bible study.
 I did not really consider all that would be in here, but the author does a good job with some very tough stuff.

-As someone who has experienced abuse and manipulation, I think she does a remarkable job of showing truth without wallowing in the mud.
+As someone who has experienced a certain amount of abuse and manipulation, I think she does a remarkable job of showing truth without wallowing in the mud.

 She gives credit where credit is due and does not shy away from the ugly parts.